-Since the demise of Municipal Mutual Insurance (MMI) in 1992, many authorities have been retaining and funding their liability losses, third party, highways third party and employers' liability, up to an agreed threshold per claim.
-For several years, this remained static at £100,000, however, with effect from 28 February 2015, the Council now meets the first
+Since the demise of Municipal Mutual Insurance (MMI) in 1992, many authorities have been retaining and funding their liability losses, third party, highways third party and employers' liability, up to an agreed threshold per claim, at present this is determined at £250,000.

-£250,000 of every settlement.
 In effect the Insurance Fund meets the majority of settlements determined by the insurers.